Skip to main content

 Using the Charting Library Datafeed API

-If you're putting TradingView charts on your own site, the Datafeed API is your go-to tool for connecting your own market data.
-Think of it as a bridge that lets your custom data—whether it's from your own databases, a REST API, or a WebSocket feed—power the chart while keeping TradingView's sleek interface and all its drawing tools and indicators.
+For putting TradingView charts on your own site, the Datafeed API is the way to connect your own market data.
+Think of it as a bridge that lets your custom data — from your own databases, a REST API, or a WebSocket feed — power the chart while keeping TradingView's interface and drawing tools.

-Instead of being locked into default data sources, you tell the chart exactly where to get its information.
-The library needs you to provide a simple JavaScript object with a few key methods:
+The library needs you to provide a JavaScript object with a few key methods:

 A Practical Example for Importing CSV Data into Your Charts

-Ever wanted to plot your own custom data from a spreadsheet right on your trading chart?
-A community member named allanster created a helpful example script, "How To Import And Offset CSV Data," that shows you exactly how to do this.
+Ever wanted to plot custom data from a spreadsheet right on your trading chart?
+A community member named allanster created "How To Import And Offset CSV Data," which shows the exact process.

 What to Keep in Mind & How to Make It Work

-Thinking about getting custom data into TradingView?
-Here's a straightforward look at the different paths you can take and what each one involves.
+Here's a straightforward look at the different paths and what each involves.

-A quick note on Pine Script itself: it's not designed to read from files on your computer.
-All the data you use has to either be typed directly into your code or pulled in from a supported online source.
+A quick note on Pine Script: it's not designed to read files from your computer.
+All data has to be typed directly into your code or pulled from a supported online source.

 Common Questions & Answers